gap-packages/RepnDecomp/README.md

 This package has been submitted as a paper to the [Journal of Open Source Software](https://joss.theoj.org/), the paper can be found at `paper.md`.

+## Contributing

+Open a pull request or issue in this repository.
+You can also email me directly, I'll be more likely to notice an email.